21 Battle Rope HIIT Exercises

 As mentioned above, make sure you push your body to its limits during the 20 second work period.
 When that is complete rest for 10 seconds.

-The first exercise you will do is The Ultimate Warrior on your right side.
+The first of the battle rope exercises you will do is The Ultimate Warrior on your right side.
 Do as many of these as you can in 20 seconds and as intensely as you can.
 Then rest for 10 seconds.

-Once you have done this cycle of work and rest 8 times rest for one minute, move onto the next exercise which is ultimate warrior left side.
+Once you have done this cycle of work and rest 8 times rest for one minute, move onto the next of the battle rope exercises which is ultimate warrior left side.

 Next you’re going to move onto outward circles.